HanNguyen2111/han-nguyen-intern-repo/Milestones/Milestone 3/ux-mission-reflection.md

 When design for Focus Bear, I'll try to reduce these pain points by keeping the interface simple, predictable, and focused on one task at a time.
 ## How can Focus Bear's UX differentiate itself from other productivity tools?
 I believe Focus Bear can stand out by combining simplicity, cognitive load reduction, and accessibility.
 Features like adjustable fonts, dark mode, and two display modes (Simple and Geek) allow users to tailor the experience to their needs.
 Consistent navigation, minimal distractions, and breaking tasks into manageable chunks make it easier for users to focus and stay productive, which is something many other apps overlook.
 For me, the goal is to make productivity feel natural and stress-free, especially for neurodivergent users.

+Compared to tools I’ve used like Notion, which often overload you with choices, Focus Bear can feel lighter and more user-friendly.
+For me, the goal is to make productivity feel natural and supportive, especially for neurodivergent users who often need structure without sensory overload.